When to Put a Dog Down: 8 Signs it Might Be Time

 - Unmanageable aggression.
 Dogs who are in pain or suffering from canine cognitive dysfunction may experience unexpected behavior changes.
 If your dog suddenly becomes aggressive to you, family members, or other pets, it could be time to talk to your veterinarian.

 - Significant decrease in quality of life.
 It’s difficult to assess your dog’s quality of life.
 But it’s important to pay attention when considering end of life options for your pet.
 Lap of Love, a nationwide provider of at-home euthanasia for pets, provides a quality of life assessment that you can fill out to help you monitor your dog’s overall wellbeing.
-If you no longer think your dog has a high quality of life, it’s important to start discussions about euthanasia with your veterinarian.
+If you no longer think your dog is having more good days than bad, it’s important to start discussions about euthanasia with your veterinarian.

-- Loss of interest in previously enjoyable activities.
+- Loss of interest in once enjoyable activities.
 If your dog no longer wants to go for walks, play fetch, cuddle on the sofa, or tug on a toy, it could be a sign that it’s time to let them go.
-Dogs that no longer show interest in activities they previously enjoyed are often in pain and are not enjoying life like they once did.
+Dogs that no longer show interest in activities they once enjoyed are often in pain and are not enjoying life like they once did.

-Along with looking for the signs listed above, consider asking yourself these questions when deciding if euthanasia is the right choice for your dog:
+Along with the signs listed above, ask yourself these questions when thinking about euthanasia:

 - Is my dog suffering?